-The evolution of the breath of a human being is characterized by a plateau in the curve of mass concentration against time during the last part of the injection.
-The mass concentration at this plateau represents the mass concentration in the end-expiratory air.
+The evolution of the breath of a human being is characterized by a plateau in the curve of mass concentration against time during the last part of the exhalation.
+The mass concentration at this plateau represents the mass concentration in the end-expiratory breath.

-Annex C2 shows the general form is this breath profile.
+Annex C2 shows the general form of this breath profile.